 Role locks.
 This possibly odd term originates from clinical psychology.
 Consider the fact that all of us carry around old roles from our past.
 And that our respective old roles can interfere with one another ina negative way.
 I myself have an old role as the ‘All-Knowing Big Brother’ (who in his middle-aged version writes blog posts, what are the odds…).
 Another person may carry around the role of ‘Assertive Little Sister’.
 Put us two normally sensible and grown-up individuals together and add a pinch of emotional charge.
 Then sit back with a bag of popcorn and watch what happens.
 It might be entertaining, but it is more likely things will spiral out of control.

 You can probably identify certain people around you who trigger feelings that you do not understand.
 Try and figure out what old role they evoke in you.
 Coaching tip of the week is for you to start your search among the relationships in your family of origin.

 What can you and your colleagues do about these phenomena?
-Well, you can verbalise them when they occur.
+Well, you can agree on that it is not only OK but important to talk about them when they occur.
 You can deal with them with a sense of humour and self-irony and be a little forgiving of yourself.
-Get your colleagues to read this post and if the message sparks their curiosity: Why not have one of you monitoring the group at the next meeting and give that person permission to call attention to these patterns when they emerge?
+Besides the post you're reading right now, get your colleagues to also read this one.
+If the message sparks their curiosity: Why not have one of you monitoring the team at the next meeting and give that person permission to call attention to these patterns when they emerge?